 Apart from the things to remember while purchasing a two-wheeler insurance plan, you should also know the common mistakes that you can do:

 - Not transferring the insurance papers when purchasing a two-wheeler insurance policy.

 - Do not forget to keep your No Claim Bonus (NCB).
-The NCB is the reward of your careful driving and not using your insurance policy, so it belongs to you, not to your bike.
+The NCB is the reward for your careful driving and not using your insurance policy, so it belongs to you, not to your bike.
 Therefore, it is suggested to retain it even if you sell your old bike.
 This is because you can transfer it to your new bike.

 - Select the correct name of the insured which should be the same as on RC and on the previous insurance plan.

-- Do not forget or omit to mention correct personal details while purchasing a two-wheeler insurance plan as it can be considered as fraud.
+- Do not forget or omit to mention correct personal details while purchasing a two-wheeler insurance plan as it can be considered fraud.